GSA/digitalgov.gov/content/resources/an-introduction-to-trust.md

 Because websites are sometimes the only way the public interacts with agencies, it’s our duty to deliver a well-designed and helpful online experience.
 People expect government services to work well, especially online.
 When they don’t, it erodes public trust and reinforces negative perceptions of government.

 According to a 2022 report by Pew Research, “Public trust in government remains low.
-Only about one-quarter of Americans say they can trust the government in Washington to do what is right “just about always” (2%) or “most of the time” (22%).”1
+Only about one-quarter of Americans say they can trust the government in Washington to do what is right “just about always” (2%) or “most of the time” (22%).”<sup><a aria-describedby="footnote-label" href="#fn1" id="footnotes-ref1">[1]</a></sup>

 ## How to build websites that people can trust